-The following provides good practice guidance for taking teams on an away fixture for a day (not overnight)
+The following provides good practice guidance for taking teams on an away fixture for a day (not overnight).

-- appoint a team manager with clear roles and responsibilities - appoint a designated safeguarding lead contact (not the team manager) who is appropriately trained and competent for the role and responsibilities - establish well in advance where the fixture is - ensure you have sufficient staff to manage and look after the young people - obtain written permission from the parents/carers or carers for participation, transporting and supervising.
-An up to date photograph of each child must be attached to the child's consent form (for use in the event of any child going missing) - ensure that a welfare plan has been written and communicated to staff, participants and carers - ensure all staff responsible for the young people have been DBS checked to the appropriate level and staff have had appropriate safeguarding training - ensure that a risk assessment has been conducted - ensure that there is a contact available e.g a staff member who is not travelling away, who will act as the key contact point if required.
+- appoint a team manager with clear roles and responsibilities - appoint a designated safeguarding lead contact (not the team manager) who is appropriately trained and competent for the role and responsibilities - establish well in advance where the fixture is - ensure you have sufficient volunteers to manage and look after the Young People - obtain written permission from the parents/carers for participation, transporting and supervising.
+An up to date photograph of each child must be attached to the child's consent form (for use in the event of any child going missing) - ensure that a welfare plan has been written and communicated to volunteers, participants and carers - ensure all volunteers responsible for the young people have been DBS checked to the appropriate level and have had appropriate safeguarding training - ensure that a risk assessment has been conducted - ensure that there is a contact available e.g. a volunteer who is not travelling away, who will act as the key contact point if required.